Palinana/protask/README.md

 # ProTask
 ProTask is a project planning and time tracking application for agile teams.
-Users are able to create and assign new task.
+ProTask helps your team stay organized, whether it’s for work or a side project.

 ## Installation
 ```